wieluk/psychopy_linux_installer/README.md

 ## Notes

-- Building python and the wxpython wheel might take a while.
 - There might be still packages missing for extended features.
 - Maybe some installed dependencies are not neccesary; I still have to figure out what we don't need.
 - Only very basic tests of actual PsychoPy components were performed.